Joe Murray (animator): Career

-Early career

-Born and raised in San Jose, California, Joe Murray said that he developed an interest in working as an artist as a career when he was three years old.
-According to Murray, his kindergarten teacher told his mother that he was the only student who drew zippers on pants and breasts on women.
-Murray credits his Leland High School art teacher Mark Briggs for teaching him "so much about my art."
-At age 16, he became a full-time artist.

-Taking the position of political cartoonist for a newspaper in San Jose, his cartoons often targeted then-President Jimmy Carter.
-On his website, in a 2007 entry he said that he admired Carter's post-presidential work.

-As a young adult, he was hired as a designer at an agency.
-Murray invested his earnings from the company into independent animated films.
+As a young adult, Murray was hired as a designer at an agency.
+He invested his earnings from the company into independent animated films.
 At age 20, Murray founded his independent illustration company, Joe Murray Studios (or Joe Murray Productions), in 1981 while still in university.
 His early attempts at animation date back to 1986 when he joined De Anza College.
 Murray created several short animated films, his most successful was made in 1987, which was a two-minute animated short titled "The Chore," which focused on a harried husband who uses his cat as a novel solution while not wanting to do a chore for his wife.
 He drew the scenes on typing paper and shot the scenes with 16 mm film.
 For creating "The Chore" Murray earned the Merit Student Academy Award two years later in 1989.